Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 III: Expert opinion

 - Panel on Opportunistic Infections in HIV-Exposed and HIV-Infected Children.
-Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children.
+Guidelines for the prevention and treatment of opportunistic infections in HIV-exposed and HIV-infected children.
+2016.
 Available at http://aidsinfo.nih.gov/contentfiles/lvguidelines/oi_guidelines_pediatrics.pdf.
-Accessed on January 3, 2014.
+Accessed January 25, 2017

 - Panel on Antiretroviral Guidelines for Adults and Adolescents.
-Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents.
-Department of Health and Human Services.
+Guidelines for the use of antiretroviral agents in HIV-1-infected adults and adolescents.
+2016.
 Available at http://aidsinfo.nih.gov/contentfiles/lvguidelines/AdultandAdolescentGL.pdf.
-Accessed on August 17, 2012.
+Accessed January 25, 2017.

 - Food and Drug Administration.
 Guidance for Industry: General considerations for pediatric pharmacokinetic studies for drugs and biological products.
 November 30, 1998. http://www.fda.gov/downloads/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/ucm072114.pdf